Reducing customer wait time and employee workload with a digitized onboarding flow.

 Reflection

-I learned how to own a product, take charge of user research, ask for feedback, and mix stakeholder needs with my own UX knowledge to create a memorable and beautiful user flow.
+I learned how to take charge of user research, ask for feedback, and mix stakeholder needs with my own UX knowledge to create a memorable and beautiful user flow.
 I practiced advocating for the user and presented my work weekly to the design team and GWL executives.

 I am so grateful to my manager and team for trusting me to take charge of this project and for supporting me.
-They empowered me with feedback and encouragement generously, whether in weekly design reviews or impromptu chats at my desk.
+They empowered me with feedback and encouragement generously.

 Another project I was simultaneously working on - quality testing for a new feature, the Birthday Booking Engine.
-I tested and helped roll out the booking engine for several properties.
+I helped roll out the booking engine for several properties and streamlined the QA testing workflow.

 A side project as well - I wrote my first ticket for a copy edit that I found on the site.
 My copy edit increased that feature’s click rate by 200%!